Walgreens tops 3Q forecasts, hikes dividend but stock sinks

 Walgreens said Thursday that its board authorized a $10 billion stock buyback.
 The company also announced that it is raising its quarterly dividend by 4 cents to 44 cents per share.

-Shares of Walgreens were down $6.60 to $59.66 in midday trading while the Dow Jones industrial average rose slightly.
+Shares of Walgreens lost $6.56 to close Wednesday at $59.70 while the Dow Jones industrial average rose slightly.

 S&P Dow Jones Indices said June 19 that Walgreens would replace General Electric in its 30-company blue chip index, ending the conglomerate’s run of more than 100 years.